Some of the links in this post may be affiliate links. See our disclosure for more info.

-When you do this, you continuously are sending yourself a very negative message.
-You believe that you will always fail, and that you cannot celebrate victories because they are all just future failures in disguise.
-This is a really poor way to live your life, because not only do you miss out on all of life’s precious, beautiful moments, but you spit on life itself, and on your own ingenuity, luck, and achievements.
+When you do this, you continuously send yourself a very negative message.
+You believe that you will always fail and cannot celebrate victories because they are all just future failures in disguise.
+This is a really poor way to live your life because not only do you miss out on all of life’s precious, beautiful moments, but you spit on life itself and your own ingenuity, luck, and achievements.

 “But I don’t want to take anything for granted,” you might reply.
-That is a good thing, but there is a third path, and that is gratitude.
-Remember, constantly casting doubts on your victories is as ungrateful as taking them for granted, because it isn’t a real acknowledgment of them.
+That is a good thing, but there is a third path: gratitude.
+Remember, constantly casting doubts on your victories is as ungrateful as taking them for granted because it isn’t a real acknowledgment of them.

 3. You don’t want to face the truth

 Complaining about reality is not going to change it.
-You can rage all day about the rain clouds, but it is not going to bring out the sun.
+You can rage all day about the rain clouds, but it will not bring out the sun.
 It is good to have a sense of justice, to appreciate what things should be.